scriptnull/docsv2/sources/ci/languages/go.md

 If you do not want to do either of the above, you should skip these tags in the yml.

 #### Default Go images
-We have 2 primary build images for Go projects, which should be sufficient for most projects:

-* [dry-dock/u16golall](https://github.com/dry-dock/u16golall): Ubuntu 16.04 image with Go
-* [dry-dock/u14golall](https://github.com/dry-dock/u14golall): Ubuntu 14.04 image with Go

-The images contain the following components:

-	* Go versions 1.1 through 1.7
-	* gvm
-	* Basic packages: build-essential, curl, gcc, gettext, git, htop, jq, libxml2-dev, libxslt-dev, make, nano, openssh-client, openssl, python-dev, python-pip, python-software-properties, software-properties-common, software-properties-common, sudo, texinfo, unzip, virtualenv, wget
-	* Java 1.8
-	* Node 7.x
-	* Ruby 2.3.3
-	* awscli 1.11.44
-	* awsebcli 3.9
-	* gcloud 145.0.0
-	* jfrog-cli 1.7.0
-	* kubectl 1.5.1
-	* packer 0.12.2
-	* terraform 0.8.7

-The following services are pre-installed:

-	* couchdb 1.6
-	* elasticsearch 5.1.2
-	* neo4j 3.1.1
-	* memcached 1.4.34
-	* mongodb 3.4
-	* mysql 5.7
-	* postgres 9.6
-	* rabbitmq 3.6
-	* redis 3.2
-	* rethinkdb 2.3
-	* riak 2.2.0
-	* selenium 3.0.1
-	* sqllite 3
+If you do not specify anything in the `pre_ci_boot` section of your yml, a default image will be used to spin to the build container for your Go projects.

+To find out the default image used for your builds, please check the [Machine images overview](../machine-images/overview/).

-If these official images do not satisfy your requirements, you can do one of 2 things:
+If the default images do not satisfy your requirements, you can do one of two things:

-- Continue using official images and include commands to install any missing dependencies or packages in your yml
+- Continue using default image and include commands to install any missing dependencies or packages in your yml
+- Switch your Machine Image to a more recent version that contains what you need
-- Use a custom build image that contains exactly what you need for yout CI
+- Use a custom build image that contains exactly what you need for your CI.
+Please note that this will add time to your build since the image will be pulled from a registry.

 #### Using a custom build image
 If you do decide to use a custom CI image, you will need to configure the `pre_ci_boot` section and optionally, the `pre_ci` section if you're also building the CI image as part of the workflow.
 Details on how to configure this are available in the [`pre_ci` and `pre_ci_boot` sections of the Build configuration page](../shippableyml.md#build).